Benefits of Aquatics on Heart Health

 - Physical inactivity

-Studies have also shown that people who exercise regularly are less likely to suffer a heart attack or other life-threatening cardiac event.
-Beginning an exercise program or regular movement can address all of the risk factors listed above, but beginning an exercise or movement routine for the active aging population can have some challenges, such as:
+A sedentary lifestyle can be a risk factor for cardiac events.
+An exercise program or regular movement can address all of the risk factors listed above, but beginning an exercise or movement routine for the active aging population can have some challenges, such as:

 - Pain with movement